Customs rules in Denmark

 Moving from a country outside the EU

-When, as a private individual, you move to Denmark from a country outside the EU, such as Iceland or Norway, you have the possibility of importing your personal belongings without having to pay customs duties.
+When, as a private individual, you move to Denmark from a country outside the EU, such as Iceland or Norway, you must as a general rule pay duty and VAT on your personal belongings.
+However, it is possible to import your personal property both duty-free and VAT-free if they meet a number of requirements.

 Personal belongings are ordinary household items, such as furniture, clothes, bicycles, kitchen equipment and white goods.
 It is a requirement that you have owned and used the items for a minimum of six months in order for you to be able to import them duty-free as personal property.

-In addition, there are also a number of other conditions, which you can read about at Skat.dk.
+There are also a number of other conditions, which you can read about at the website of the Danish Customs Agency.

-When the goods arrive you must obtain a customs declaration, for which an ‘export accompanying document’ must be used.
+When the goods arrive you must ensure an import declaration is made, for which a ‘single administrative document’ must be used.
 Your carrier or freight forwarder will usually take care of this.
-The document is available in Danish at the Skat.dk page entitled “Blanketter, dokumenter og koder” (Forms, documents and codes’).
+The document is available in Danish at the Danish Customs Agency’s website page entitled “Blanketter, dokumenter og koder” (Forms, documents and codes’).

 You must also fill in a declaration form on the personal belongings.
 The form is used to provide information about the goods and to declare to the customs authorities that they comply with the rules for tariff exemption.